Introduction to Language

 What is the need for computer language?

 Communicating with the machine is a simple task.
-Just consider if I am asking the question, what is the five factorials?
-Everyone can answer easily it’s a 120, all right, it is a simple calculation.
-If, my next question is what is the factorial of 120 factorials?
+Just consider if I am asking the question, what are the five factorials?
+Everyone can answer easily; it’s 20.
+All right, it is a simple calculation.
+If so, my next question is, what is the factorial of 120 factorials?
 No one can answer because it’s a bit complex operation.
 This complex operation is performed by a Computer/PC using programs.
 The computer understands the binary language.
 That’s why there is a need for a programming language.

 What is an Interface?